Misterio77/drupal-12factor/README.md

 docker build -t drupal-12f .
 ```

-The image contains all the source code and dependencies, and runs `./bin/serve` pon starting the container.
+The image contains all the source code and dependencies, and runs `./bin/serve` upon starting the container.

 ### Run